How can you play a crucial role in combatting the opioid crisis as a first responder? Learn more about the resources available to you.

 Eating healthy in the workplace can be challenging, especially for healthcare and emergency professionals.
 Here are some easy meal options to help you build a healthier, happier life.

 Effective desensitization and compartmentalization strategies can help you emotionally process what you experience as an EMT in a healthy manner.
 Learn more about how to build resilience and better manage traumatic work experiences.

 How do we, as EMS educators, make recertification fun, stress-free, and interesting?
 Here are 6 important insights that will help you engage your students and promote better outcomes.

 Learn how you can stay on top of your EMS recertifications and how the NREMT modifications will impact your refreshers in 2020.

-Cardiovascular disease remains the leading cause of death in the US.1 Following a cardio-protective diet is important for anyone and may be especially important if you’re a shift worker.
-A large meta-analysis including more than 2 million shift workers found that shift work is associated with a 24% increase in cardiovascular disease.2 Shift work is […]
+Cardiovascular disease remains the leading cause of death in the US.
+Following a cardio-protective diet is important for anyone and may be especially important if you’re a shift worker.
+Learn how you can decrease inflammation and increase heart health with these dietary strategies.

 Build confidence, advance your career, and learn how to bridge the gap between training and field emergencies with EMT and paramedic continuing education.